 What better way to spend a Canadian winter than in sunny Florida?
 Or southern California

-While some Canadians enjoy snowboarding and jet skiing, others may prefer a retreat to a warm beach where bikinis and pina coladas await the discerning snow bird.
+While some Canadians enjoy snowboarding and jet skiing, others may prefer a retreat to a warm beach where bikinis and pina coladas await the discerning snowbird.

 That certainly takes a chunk out of your precious vacation time!

-Well, you can’t do that, but there are other options for getting your vehicle to the winter wonderlands of the United States while you enjoy a much shorter trip, by plane.
+You can’t do that, but there are other options for getting your vehicle to the winter wonderlands of the United States while you enjoy a much shorter trip, by plane.

 Ship Car Canada to USA: One year or less

-Ship Car Canada to USA: Permanent basis
+Move to the USA: Permanent basis

 If your car or truck does not have such a label, it may still be eligible for import to the United States.
-Many car manufacturers have United States representatives.
-One of these representatives can prepare a certificate that says a certain car meets the Environmental Protection Agency’s (EPA’s) emissions standards.
+Many manufacturers have United States representatives.
+One of these representatives can prepare a certificate that says a certain meets the Environmental Protection Agency’s (EPA’s) emissions standards.

 Consult this list of manufacturers’ U.S. representatives to obtain a certificate.